Dundas County Archives

 The Dundas County Archives is located at:

 5 College Street, P.O.
 Box 58

 Iroquois ON K0E 1K0

 Please note, the Dundas County Archives does not have access to or manage the Lynne Cook/Loyalist Resource Centre.
 This collection and centre is operated by the UELAC St. Lawrence Branch.
 Located at 5 College Street, Iroquois, the Loyalist Resource Centre is staffed by Lorraine Reoch, UELAC St. Lawrence Branch President and Larry Empey.
-Opening hours are from Monday to Friday 9:00am to 3:00pm and Saturday 9:00am to 12:00pm.
-Please contact Lorraine at firstname.lastname@example.org before planning a visit.
-The United Empire Loyalist Collection will be closed from December 16th, 2019 till January 3rd, 2020 and reopens on January 6th, 2020.
+Due to the COVID-19 outbreak, the Loyalist Resource Centre is closed until further notice.
+Please contact Lorraine at email@example.com before planning a visit.
 For more information visit their website.